0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

 </center>

 The $\texttt{step}$ is the execution step number at the Main SM and in this case, we are showing only the steps that are performing a memory operation.
 The instruction to execute a memory operation is indicated by the $\texttt{mOp}$ selector.
-The $\texttt{mWr}$ is also a selector that shows whether the memory operation is a read or a write.
-In the previous trace, we can observe that the first memory operation is performed at step 11 and it is the write of the sixth 32-byte word.
+The $\texttt{mWr}$ is also a selector that shows whether the memory operation is a _read_ or a _write_.
+In the previous trace, we can observe that the first memory operation is performed at step 11 and it is the _write_ of the sixth 32-byte word.
 The eight registers $\texttt{val[0..7]}$ provide the bytes to be written in that word.

-It is worth to mention that for a specific word address, the first operation is always a write because it makes no sense to read a position that has not been previously written.
+It is worth to mention that for a specific word address, the first operation is always a _write_ because it makes no sense to _read_ a position that has not been previously written.
 Then, in this word address there can be a sequence of reads and writes.
-In the previous trace, we can observe that for the sixth word, there is a write at step 11, then a read at step $55$ and finally another write at step $63$.
+In the previous trace, we can observe that for the sixth word, there is a _write_ at step 11, then a _read_ at step $55$ and finally another _write_ at step $63$.

 <center>